Rocky start to Rider Express’ first year operating in B.C. - Salmon Arm Observer

-One of the companies that stepped in after Greyhound’s departure left a lack of inter-city bus service in Western Canada is looking back on a year of operation for their B.C. routes.
+One of the companies that stepped in after Greyhound’s departure left a lack of inter-city bus service in Western Canada is looking back on a year of operation for its B.C. routes.

-Rider Express was already an established transportation provider in Saskatchewan when Greyhound ceased operation in late October 2018, but they found it a challenging market to succeed in at first.
+Rider Express was already an established transportation provider in Saskatchewan when Greyhound ceased operation in late October 2018, but it found B.C. to be a challenging market to succeed in at first.

+According to a statement from Rider, initial difficulties included long distances to cover between population centres and low rider demand following its fall 2018 launch.

 Wayne Farrell, who manages Rider’s drivers on the Highway 1 route between Calgary and Kamloops, said ridership increased dramatically through the spring of 2019 and achieved daily service in the early summer.
 Farrell said Rider enjoyed full buses over the summer and heard plenty of requests to supplement the daytime route with overnight service between Calgary and Vancouver.

-According to Farrell, the company is working on the details of an additional overnight Trans-Canada route which they hope to have serving the communities between Calgary and Vancouver by spring 2020.
+According to Farrell, the company is working on the details of an additional overnight Trans-Canada route which it hopes to have serving the communities between Calgary and Vancouver by spring 2020.

 @SalmonArm